universal-mcp/miro/src/universal_mcp_miro/README.md

-# Miro MCP Server
+# MiroApp MCP Server

-An MCP Server for the Miro API.
+An MCP Server for the MiroApp API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the Miro API.
+This is automatically generated from OpenAPI schema for the MiroApp API.

 | Tool | Description |